Dutch elections: PM's party leading, exit polls show

 Others were disturbed by the tone of the campaign, and said they had voted tactically, to keep the far right out of power, or for parties they trusted to fight for causes they cared about, irrespective of the current political climate.

-"I thought it was important and so I voted strategically," said Amsterdam resident Kathie Somwerwil.
+"I thought it was important and so I voted strategically," said Amsterdam resident Kathie Somerwil.
 "I usually vote a little more left of center but at least now with this Wilders, I think this is not the Dutch way ... so I voted VVD for Mr. Rutte."

-Author Bert Nap said he had voted for the progressive PvdA party because it had had the guts to go into government with Rutte's party, despite that making it "very unpopular" with many supporters.
+Author Bert Nap said he had voted for the progressive PVDA party because it had had the guts to go into government with Rutte's party, despite that making it "very unpopular" with many supporters.

 "I want to sustain a party in our political system that has acted very strongly ...
 They will be decimated in this election but they have to be able to come upright for the next election and so you have to sustain it," he said.